The Online Safety Act

 How should my organisation prepare for the new regime coming into force?

-Organisations should carefully consider if they come within the scope of the Bill, bearing in mind its wide scope of application.
+Organisations should carefully consider if they come within the scope of the Act, bearing in mind its wide scope of application.
 Indeed, most companies that provide online content are likely to be caught by its provisions.
-If that’s the case, here are some practical steps your organisation should take;
+If that’s the case, here are some practical steps your organisation should take:

 - carry out a risk assessment of your operations and websites, and review complaints procedures and terms of service;